10 Best Sennheiser Headphones for Artists, Gamers and Audiophiles

 Last but not least, consider that all of the above come at a very accessible price point.
 Whether you’re a gamer, musician, producer, or a casual music listener, these headphones deliver way above their price range.
 They’re a versatile tool in anyone’s arsenal regardless of the work you’re doing.

 Can you really put a price on comfort? – Yes you can.
-But then again, for some people comfort trumps audio quality when it comes to headphones.
+But then again, for some people comfort trumps raw audio quality when it comes to headphones.
 Most gamers and people that use headphones for music at home aren’t discerning audiophiles and don’t nitpick on the intricacies as much as they do the fit and comfort of a headset for continuous use.

 I tend to agree with that.
-Unless we’re talking about professional headphones for live gigs, podcasts, recordings, and mixing, comfort is very important and there’s no reason to compromise on it.
+Unless we’re talking about professional headphones for live gigs, podcasts, video editing, recordings, and mixing, comfort is very important and there’s no reason to compromise on it.
 That’s why these older Sennheiser headphones, the HD598 SR, are still very dear to me.

 They come in both open-back and closed-back formats.
 This means you can enjoy the same comfort as everyone else while also picking the pair that’s best suited for your taste in music.
 Both designs are wired and feature the same set of cables (9.8’ and 3.9’ long).
 Yes, the cables are detachable so there’s no need to worry about clutter, storage, or range.